 |Title:||Assistant Head Coach, Offensive Coordinator, Quarterback Coach|

-Former Crimson quarterback Joel Lamb is in his ninth season as offensive coordinator and quarterbacks coach in 2014.
+Former Crimson quarterback Joel Lamb is in his 10th season as offensive coordinator and quarterbacks coach in 2015.

 In 2013, Lamb's Harvard offense contributed to the Crimson's 15th Ivy League title by racking up the nation's 32nd best total offense of 426.1 yards per game with 260.1 in the air and 166.0 on the ground.
-Harvard’s 371 points, good for 18th in the nation, lands second in program history behind 2012’s total of 394.
+Harvard’s 371 points, good for 18th in the nation, landed second in program history behind 2012’s total of 394.
 The 39.4 points per game in 2012, which ranked fourth nationally, came from the second highest scoring offense in the nation as the Crimson piled up 487.5 yards per game with a passing efficiency rating of 157.25.
 Those numbers came a year after the Crimson ranked 11th in scoring offense in 2011.

 Lamb oversees the Crimson's recruiting efforts in Massachusetts and the midwestern states, including Ohio, Illinois, Michigan, Indiana, Minnesota, Wisconsin and Kentucky.